Storytelling: In indigenous cultures

 This teaching practice of storytelling allowed children to formulate ideas based on their own experiences and perspectives.
 In Navajo communities, for children and adults, storytelling is one of the many effective ways to educate both the young and old about their cultures, identities and history.
 Storytelling help the Navajos know who they are, where they come from and where they belong.

 Storytelling in indigenous cultures is sometimes passed on by oral means in a quiet and relaxing environment, which usually coincides with family or tribal community gatherings and official events such as family occasions, rituals, or ceremonial practices.
 During the telling of the story, children may act as participants by asking questions, acting out the story, or telling smaller parts of the story.
 Furthermore, stories are not often told in the same manner twice, resulting in many variations of a single myth.
 This is because narrators may choose to insert new elements into old stories dependent upon the relationship between the storyteller and the audience, making the story correspond to each unique situation.

 Indigenous cultures also use instructional ribbing— a playful form of correcting children's undesirable behavior— in their stories.
 For example, the Ojibwe (or Chippewa) tribe uses the tale of an owl snatching away misbehaving children.
 The caregiver will often say, "The owl will come and stick you in his ears if you don't stop crying!"
 Thus, this form of teasing serves as a tool to correct inappropriate behavior and promote cooperation.

+Storytelling is a way to archive cultural knowledge and values within indigenous American communities.
+Research on the Metis (an Indigenous nation in Canada) shows that the communal atmosphere during storytelling events functions as "witnessing" a storyteller which allows the story to become a "ceremonial landscape", or shared reference, for everyone present.
+By pausing their day-to-day activities to engage with stories, the Metis cemented the shared reference of popular stories and folklore to pass down vital knowledge to younger generations.